Seneral/MakersVR/README.md

 Zero, 512x480: 390fps; QPU 0.77 + Fetch 0.50 + CCL 0.75 => 2.02ms
 ```
 QPU: Blob detection to mask on the QPU - Fetch: Fetching regions with blobs from the mask using CPU - CCL: Connected Component Labeling to extract distinct blobs using CPU

+### Accuracy
+Little can be said about accuracy yet, as currently only the blobs binary average is taken as the center, and the size is also numerically estimated by the amount of dots.
+In the future, more sofisticated algorithms will be developed, like matching blobs to ellipsoids, or taking value averages for small blobs.

 ## Contact
 Depending on what you want: